Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Projective resolutions and global dimension

 Fix for this discussion a commutative ring with unit $\Bbbk$.
-Let us remind the reader of some basics of simplicial homology.
-See~\cite[Chapter~1.5]{Munkres} for details.
 Let $K$ be a (finite) simplicial complex.
 If $\sigma=\{v_0,\ldots, v_q\}$ is a $q$-simplex, then an \emph{orientation} of $\sigma$ is an equivalence class of total orderings of the vertices of $\sigma$, where two orderings are equivalent if they differ by an even permutation.
 Each $q$-simplex admits exactly two orientations if $q>0$ (and one if $q=0$).
 We write $[v_{i_0},\ldots, v_{i_q}]$ for the class of the ordering $v_{i_0},\ldots, v_{i_q}$.
 An \emph{oriented $q$-simplex} consists of a $q$-simplex together with an orientation.

-To construct the \emph{simplicial chain complex} $C_{\bullet}(K;\Bbbk)$ of $K$ with coefficients in $\Bbbk$, we recall that the $q^{th}$-chain module $C_q(K;\Bbbk)$ is the quotient of the free $\Bbbk$-module on the set of oriented simplices by the relations identifying an oriented simplex $\sigma$ with $-\sigma'$ where $\sigma'$ has the same underlying simplex as $\sigma$ but with the opposite orientation (for $q>0$).
+\nomenclature[R, 07]{$C_{\bullet}(K; \Bbbk)$}{simplicial chain complex of $K$ with coefficients in $\Bbbk$} To construct the \emph{simplicial chain complex} $C_{\bullet}(K;\Bbbk)$ of $K$ with coefficients in $\Bbbk$, we recall that the $q^{th}$-chain module $C_q(K;\Bbbk)$ is the quotient of the free $\Bbbk$-module on the set of oriented simplices by the relations identifying an oriented simplex $\sigma$ with $-\sigma'$ where $\sigma'$ has the same underlying simplex as $\sigma$ but with the opposite orientation (for $q>0$).
 Of course, by fixing an orientation of each simplex, it is easy to see that $C_q(K;\Bbbk)$ is a free $\Bbbk$-module with a basis in bijection with the set of $q$-simplices.